Fox-ML-infrastructure/Fox-v1-infra/README.md

 Email: jtlewis204@gmail.com

-# RESEARCH AND TRADING PLATFORM(defaults tuned for 5m data)
+# RESEARCH AND TRADING software

 A comprehensive machine learning system for high-frequency trading, featuring temporal leakage prevention, cross-sectional feature engineering, and a model zoo with 17+ production-ready models.